owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 on the web server.

-For those who are not familiar with it, dRuby is as the **Remote Method Invocation** to Java as to Ruby. it allows methods to be called in one Ruby process upon a Ruby object located in another Ruby process.
+For those who are not familiar with it, dRuby is as the **Remote Method Invocation** to Java as to Ruby.
+It allows methods to be called in one Ruby process upon a Ruby object located in another Ruby process.
+[Here][7] is a good introduction to brush you up.

-It's a perfect tool to control the lifecycle of web service's database connection ([ActiveRecord::Base.connection][2]) in test.
+dRuby is a perfect tool to control the lifecycle of web service's database connection ([ActiveRecord::Base.connection][2]) in our web services client tests.

-Add the following code to web server's "config/environments/test.rb":
+To do that, we add the following code to web server's "config/environments/test.rb":

 {% highlight ruby %}
 # server/config/environments/test.rb